zonkiie/pg_ldap_fdw2/README.md

 # pg_ldap_fdw2
-LDAP Foreign Data Wrapper for PostgreSQL
+LDAP Foreign Data Wrapper for PostgreSQL.
 I will try to implement a Read AND Write FDW.

 ## Sources